matthewjenifer/matthewjenifer.github.io/_posts/2024-11-30-my-fourth-post.md

 <img src="https://i.ibb.co/K2Xdhnw/half123.png" >
 </div>

 <p>Now this approach might not be for everyone, but for me, it's allowed me to be both flexible and effective.
-I'm able to turn leads into real conversations and instantly create content from these meetings that that can be used for future promotions.</p>
+I'm able to turn leads into real conversations and instantly create content from these meetings to be used for future promotions.</p>

 <div style="text-align: center;">
 <img src="https://i.ibb.co/R03BXvz/review.png" >